-- a) Inadequacy of the flange in compression of a R/C structural member can be addressed with the addition of a new concrete layer on the compression flange. - b) For the determination of the flexural resistance as well as of the other characteristics of the strengthened members, the provisions of § 8.2.1.3b (ii) apply. - c) The interface between the existing member and the new layer is verified by assuming the section as monolithic through the relationship $\tau = \frac{V{Sd} S_y}{Ib}$ where I is the moment of inertia and section with respect to the center of gravity of the section) and b is the section width at the location of the interface.
+- 8.2.1.4 Interventions with the objective to strengthen the compression zone against flexure with axial force - a) Inadequacy of the flange in compression of a R/C structural member can be addressed with the addition of a new concrete layer on the compression flange. - b) For the determination of the flexural resistance as well as of the other characteristics of the strengthened members, the provisions of § 8.2.1.3b (ii) apply. - c) The interface between the existing member and the new layer is verified by assuming the section as monolithic through the relationship $\tau = \frac{V{Sd} S_y}{Ib}$ where I is the moment of inertia and $S_y$ the static moment of area of the additional section with respect to the center of gravity of the section) and b is the section width at the location of the interface. - d) In terms of the minimum ratio of transverse